mp3monster/fluent-opamp/agent_broker/docs/slack_command_syntax.md

 1. one-line purpose
 2. grammar
 3. examples for `help`, `tools`, and `call`
+4. example for `opstate`
-4. reminder that strict command mode is deterministic
+5. reminder that strict command mode is deterministic

 Suggested footer: